CobaltXII/shaker/README.md

 Shaker requires a machine that supports a minimum of OpenGL 3.2 Core.
 This is basically almost every machine.
 I chose to use OpenGL 3.2 Core for reasons specific to my machine.

-Shaker provides 4 input/output variables to every call to a GLSL fragment shader.
-The variable `out vec4 glx_FragColor` is the color of the current fragment, in RGBA format.
-The variable `in vec4 glx_FragCoord` is the 4-dimensional position of the current fragment.
-The variable `in vec2 glx_Resolution` is the size of the OpenGL drawable.
-The variable `in float glx_Time` is the time in seconds since Shaker started running.

 ## License

 Shaker is licensed under the GNU GPLv3.
 SDL2 is licensed under the zlib license.